Analog of the Peter-Weyl Expansion for Lorentz Group: Convergence of the Sum of the Principal Series Matrix Coefficients

-By proving the sums convergence we would need to consider two cases of $|\epsilon| > 1$ and $|\epsilon| < 1$ for each sum separately, i.e. four cases all together.
-The simple fifth case $\epsilon = 1$ is considered at the end.\\[2ex]
+We used two notations for the same function ${}_2A_1$ above.
+The second one is for showing the arguments explicitly, which is more convenient, when we begin using the ratio tests below.\\ By proving the sums convergence we would need to consider two cases of $|\epsilon| > 1$ and $|\epsilon| < 1$ for each sum separately, i.e. four cases all together.
+The simple fifth case $\epsilon = 1$ is considered at the end.\\[2ex] \textbf{Case 1:} First sum, $m = j$, $\tau \in C, \tau = \eta + i \omega$, $|\epsilon| > 1$\\[2ex]